ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 A homework assignment will be distributed every week at the beginning of each practical session (Friday).

-* Each homework assignment is due by midnight on Sunday (following week).
+* Each homework assignment is due by midnight on Sunday the following week.